Option pricing under fast-varying long-memory stochastic volatility: The t-T Process and the Stochastic Implied Surface

-In under to understand the implied volatility random field note first that it follows from Lemma \ref{lem:3} that as $\eps \to 0$, the random process $\eps^{H-1} \phi_{t,T}^\eps / [\sigma_{\phi} (T-t)^{H}] $, $t < T$, converges in distribution (in the sense of finite-dimensional distributions) to a Gaussian stochastic process $\psi_{t,T}$, $t < T$, {\it the normalized t-T correction process}, with mean zero, variance one, and covariance $ \EE[\psi_{t,T} \psi_{t',T'}]= {\cal C}_\phi(t,t';T,T') $ for any $t\in [0,T)$, $t ' \in [0,T')$.
+In order to understand the implied volatility random field, note first that it follows from Lemma \ref{lem:3} that as $\eps \to 0$, the random process $\eps^{H-1} \phi_{t,T}^\eps / [\sigma_{\phi} (T-t)^{H}] $, $t < T$, converges in distribution (in the sense of finite-dimensional distributions) to a Gaussian stochastic process $\psi_{t,T}$, $t < T$, {\it the normalized t-T correction process}, with mean zero, variance one, and covariance $ \EE[\psi_{t,T} \psi_{t',T'}]= {\cal C}_\phi(t,t';T,T') $ for any $t\in [0,T)$, $t ' \in [0,T')$.
 The four-parameter function ${\cal C}_\phi$ is given by Eq. (\ref{eq:sCdef}).
-We discuss next in more detail the t-T process $ \psi_{t,T} $, a two-parameter process of current time $t$ and maturity $T$.
-This process is scaled to have constant unit variance, however, is a non-stationary Gaussian process supported for $0<t<T$.
-As we see below, close to maturity $t\approx T$, the process is relatively strongly affected by the presence of the maturity boundary.
+We will discuss next in more detail the t-T process $ \psi_{t,T} $, a two-parameter process of current time $t$ and maturity $T$.
+This process is defined on $0<t<T$; it is a non-stationary Gaussian process, and it is scaled to have constant unit variance.
+As we see below, close to maturity $t\approx T$, the process is strongly affected by the presence of the maturity boundary.